Are You Facing a Problem? Or a Polarity?

-“The trick isn’t to solve a polarity or to make a choice and move on,” Dinwoodie continues.
-“You handle a polarity by first, recognizing what it is, and second, learning how to mentally and practically move through the ebbs and flows a polarity presents.”
+To work with polarities, you need to be able to see both perspectives clearly and at the same time.
+The trick isn’t to solve a polarity or to make a choice and move on.
+Instead, you handle a polarity by first recognizing what it is, and second, learning how to mentally and practically move through the ebbs and flows a polarity presents.

-“Managing polarities can also help with unnecessary conflict,” adds CCL’s Laura Quinn.
-“Many teams incorrectly identify an issue as either/or and have ‘sides’ as a result.
-Polarities let both sides be right, and the organization wins.”
+Managing polarities can also help with unnecessary conflict.
+Many teams incorrectly identify an issue as either/or and have “sides” as a result.
+Polarities let both sides be right, and the organization wins.

 What does this look like in practical terms?

-- How are you, and the larger organization, handling it?
+- Identify one or more key polarities that you are facing right now in your business.
+How are you, and the larger organization, handling it?
 Where can you change the conversation from either/or to both/and?

 - Use a mapping technique to help spot when you are overdoing one pole to the exclusion of the other.
 For 2 techniques designed to help map the polarity, see how to manage paradox.

 The next time you’re wrestling with a challenge or conflict, ask: “Is this a problem to solve or a polarity to deal with?”

 If you stop asking “Can we have both?” and instead push for ideas and answers around, “How can we have both?” you’ll find new approaches that allow you to move forward.